ashok2772/Customer-Analytics/README.md

-# Customer Analytics Using Kmeans and PCA
+# Customer Analytics Using K-means and PCA